openbrunei/brunei-covid19-clusters/charts_clusters.md

-# Daily new cases in Brunei Covid-19 clusters, Fri 20 Aug 2021
+# Daily Charts: New cases in Brunei Covid-19 clusters, Fri 20 Aug 2021

 For more info: [https://github.com/openbrunei/brunei-covid19-clusters][1]